RomanSkriPT/PHP-QueueProcessor/README.md

 }
 ```

 From the sample code above you might noticed, that all behind the scene work is done in `_executeRequestInternal()` method.
 And you're right.
-This method handles all the "queueing" work and calls the `_processRequest()` method for processing of a single request data.
+This method handles all the "queueing" work and calls your implementation of `_processRequest()` method for processing of a single request data.
 The result of processing of your particular request you'll get in an array format:
 ```
 $result = array(
+    // Status of request processing:
+    // whether or not it's succeeded to call _processRequest() with passed data).
     'success'        => FALSE,

+    // The result of request: data returned by _processRequest().
     'request_result' => NULL,

+    // To be described...
     'system'         => array(
         'msg'           => '',
         'queue_name'    => NULL